prajwalvp/mesos_setup/README.md

 # mesos_setup

-Pulsar Search Pipeline using Mesos
+Pulsar Search Pipeline using Mesos and Marathon